 Spruce Lake Tour – Fly & Bike

-This remarkable adventure begins with a grand entrance into the mountains via floatplane departing from Tyax Resort.
+This remarkable adventure begins with a grand entrance into the mountains via floatplane departing from Tyax Adventures base.
 After a sensational 20 minute flight, you will land at Spruce Lake – located on the alpine’s edge at an elevation of 1,500m.
-From Spruce Lake, your guide will lead you back along 25 kms of rolling cross-country singletrack on the Gun Creek Trail through spectacular meadows of wildflowers, aspen groves and river valleys, eventually arriving back at Tyax Resort.
+From Spruce Lake, your guide will lead you back along 25 kms of rolling cross-country singletrack on the Gun Creek Trail through spectacular meadows of wildflowers, aspen groves and river valleys, eventually arriving back at Tyax base.

 Tour includes: Flight to Spruce Lake, Guide, lunch & shuttle back to Resort

 Stats: 25 kms, + 145 m / – 864 m

 This remarkable adventure begins with a 20 minute flight into Spruce lake that sits on the edge of the alpine at 1500 meters.
 From here your guide will lead you on a scenic 25 km rolling single track cross country ride that includes sweeping downhills, scenic traverses, and short uphill pedals.
 You can expect to travel through fields of wildflowers, open meadows and aspen groves, and along the banks of a rushing mountain river.
 This ride will take you anywhere from 3 – 6 hours and will end with a shuttle pickup that will bring you back to the Resort.

 - Advanced Novice – You enjoy riding singletrack that has small obstacles that may include roots and rocks that are a couple inches tall, as well as some mud and sand.
 You understand how to shift your gears and are often able to shift your gears in response to terrain.
 You are learning how to use both front and back brakes to control your speed, and to be comfortable and reasonably balanced standing up off your seat while descending.
 You are just learning how to climb effectively.
 Exposure is still intimidating.